-As just mentioned, the word Super tuscan wine describes a theme, or we could say a style of wine and it is not a classification by any official standards, let alone the Italian one.
+As just mentioned, the word Super tuscan wine describes a theme, or we could say a style of wine.
+It is not a classification by any official standards, let alone the Italian one.
 So much so that we will never find this word printed on a label.
-Yet it is widely recognised and used: it appears on the wine lists of many fine restaurants and we can often find that, especially overseas, that is outside of Italy, where Super tuscans are produced, there are many wine shops with a section or a shelf that are specifically dedicated to these wines.
+Yet it is widely recognized and used: it appears on the wine lists of many fine restaurants.
+We can often find that, especially overseas, there are many wine shops with a section or a shelf dedicated to these wines.

 Let’s try to lay some simple bases to learn what to expect from a wine that is offered or promoted as a Super tuscan wine.

 The first thing that this term expresses is obviously the geographical origin of the wine: Tuscany.
 But this is the easy part.

 The other thing that we should expect this wine to offer, still based on the actual name, is something quite special, or “Super” and this is where interpretation could lead astray.

 The fact that this term is not an official name implies that there are no strict rules that producers should follow.
 This is possibly the reason that these wines can be very different in terms of varieties used.
 For the most part these so-called Super tuscans wine belong to the IGT category of the Italian Wine Classification System.
 This means that the entire production process, right from growing the grapes to bottling the wine must occur within the boundaries of Tuscany.
 However, this does not impose any restrictions on blending or aging.
 In a way, this is the beauty of the IGT world: it recognizes geographical identity while still leaving a lot of freedom to express one’s creativity.
 So how do we narrow it down?